Ehatsham/simplesignature/docs/sfdr1.md

 ⦁	Make sure you are in the “ salesforce Lighning ” web version of Salesforce1, with Admin permissions.

 ⦁	At the top-right of the page click on Setup-->Apps-->Mobile Apps-->  Salesforce Navigation.

+⦁	Select “β Sign” from the pages on the left, and use the arrow key to move it to the items on the right.
+Position it near the top so that it isn’t lost.

+⦁	Press the Save button.

+⦁	Now log into Salesforce and verify that you can, in fact, see the “Sign” tab.

+⦁	Test the process using the instructions in the next chapter.

+⦁	Next, go back to the Lightning web version of Salesforce to continue configuring.